nicholaswkc34/automation-practice-selenide/README.md

 #### Java + Maven + TestNG + Selenide + Allure

 Default maven goal: `clean test`.
-Default browser is _Google Chrome_.
+Default browser is Google Chrome.

-For testing with _Mozilla Firefox_ the `firefox` command line parameter can be used:
+For testing with Mozilla Firefox the `firefox` command line parameter can be used:
 ```bash
 mvn test -firefox
 ```